 According to Croals and Stirbys, the National Healing Forest will be a community-based “necklace” of forests across Canada, contributing to reconciliation for all peoples.
 As Stirbys put it, “there are a lot of healing properties in forests; in trees.”

 We are honoured to offer our forest as a space to heal from the intergenerational effects of this trauma.

 We have created a Heart Garden as part of our contribution to Project of Heart.
 150 stone people have been put together to form a heart.
 This number is in honour of the 150,000 children that were forced to attend Canada's residential schools.

 Children and their families are invited to join us by donating flowers and helping us in tending to the flowers and plant medicine that serves in memory of the families of residential school victims and those who have been intergenerationally impacted by this horrific part of our collective story.

 May we come together and help each other heal.

 What is Project of Heart?

-Misiwe owner and operator is the granddaughter of residential school survivors and is a Truth and Reconciliation Specialist.
+Misiwe visionary and caretaker is the granddaughter of residential school survivors and is a Truth and Reconciliation Specialist.
 She has studied the residential school system extensively over the last 15 years and is passionate about healing the legacy of this horrific part of our collective story.